MironSz/scalac/README.md

 # scalac
-Project done as part of recrutation process to scalac.
+Project done as part of recrutation process to scalac. <br />

-Unimplemented parts:
+Unimplemented parts: <br />
--Logging system (currently I only print whatever necessary) -Tests (I put destdescriptions in test dir)
+-Logging system (currently I only print whatever necessary)<br /> -Tests (I put destdescriptions in test dir)<br /> -Parsing JSON to Config<br />

--Parsing JSON to Config
+Few thoughts about task:<br />

-Few thoughts about task:
+-Distributing system through several machines may be hard (sending picture may be slower than calculating it's brightness)<br />
--Distributing system through several machines may be hard (sending picture may be slower than calculating it's brightness) -Processing single picture in parrarel is possible, however it wouldn't bring much speedup overall (one picture would be processed faster, but fewer pictures would be processed in parrarel)
+-Processing single picture in parrarel is possible, however it wouldn't bring much speedup overall (one picture would be processed faster, but fewer pictures would be processed in parrarel)<br />
--To few example data to train simple ML dotel for detecting brightness
+-To few example data to train simple ML motel for detecting brightness<br />

 Task: